Russian Federal Space Agency (ROSCOSMOS) Elektro-L No.2 Zenit-3F

 Baikonur Cosmodrome, Republic of Kazakhstan

-45/1 has witnessed the launch of 46 rockets, including 46 orbital launch attempts.
-While Baikonur Cosmodrome, Republic of Kazakhstan, has been the site for 1560 rocket launches.
+The 45/1 launch pad has hosted 47 rocket launches, including 46 orbital launch attempts.
+The Baikonur Cosmodrome, Republic of Kazakhstan launch site has been the location for 1563 total rocket launches.

 The Baikonur Cosmodrome is a spaceport operated by Russia within Kazakhstan.
 Located in the Kazakh city of Baikonur, it is the largest operational space launch facility in terms of area.
 All Russian crewed spaceflights are launched from Baikonur.